ahsmith22/SluteusRNA/README.md

 ### Tables

+- modulesforGSEA: folder containing all files produced by the WGCNA for further GSEA

 - DEGInte.txt: list of DEGs from the interaction contrast

 - DEGTvSe.txt: list of DEGs from the tolerance contrast

 - DEGZne.txt: list of DEGs from the zinc contrast

 - DEGall.txt: list of DEGs from all 3 contrasts

 - DEGall1.txt: list of DEGs from all 3 contrasts, lfc > 1

 - annastInte.csv: DESeq results for candidate genes for the interaction contrast

 - annastSzn.csv: DESeq results for candidate genes for sensitive isolates for the zinc contrast (used for Table 1)